 Yannick Le Hénaff (email@example.com) is a Lecturer in Sociology at Rouen Normandy University, France.
 His research aims to examine alcohol consumers’ trajectories regarding drinking as the result of learning processes across time.
 He is currently conducting research on sport and alcohol and especially rugby and climbing.

 Annemarie McAllister (firstname.lastname@example.org) is Senior Research Fellow in History at the University of Central Lancashire, UK and has written widely on the cultural, social and political history of the UK temperance movement.
 Her Demon Drink?
 Temperance and the Working Class (2014) was a popular history to complement exhibitions curated, including the ongoing virtual site at http://www.demondrink.co.uk.
 She has recently edited the Winter 2019 edition of SHAD on ‘Temperance Past and Present’ and is interested in all aspects of the temperance movement and its modern resonances.

-If you are interested in joining the cluster and being added to our mailing list please contact Emily Nicholls at email@example.com.
-The cluster convenors Emily Nicholls (University of Portsmouth), Yannick Le Hénaff (Rouen Normandy University), David Beckningham (University of Nottingham) and Annemarie McAllister (University of Central Lancashire) look forward to developing opportunities for those of us working in this area to meet, network, share ideas and collaborate.
-Emily and Annemarie will also be presenting at the upcoming DSN event ‘Excess, moderation and sobriety: identities and diversity in drinking studies’ hosted by the Identities and Diversities Cluster on 12 December so we welcome further opportunities to discuss ideas for the cluster and meet members there.
+If you are interested in joining the cluster and being added to our mailing list please contact Emily Nicholls at firstname.lastname@example.org.
+The cluster convenors Emily Nicholls (University of York), Yannick Le Hénaff (Rouen Normandy University), David Beckningham (University of Nottingham) and Annemarie McAllister (University of Central Lancashire) look forward to developing opportunities for those of us working in this area to meet, network, share ideas and collaborate.